Jaeensson/nix-flux-local/README.md

 }
 ```

+With the overlay in place, `pkgs.flux-local` is available in any NixOS or Home Manager module without needing to pass the flake input through `specialArgs`.

 ### Home Manager

-Add the flake as an input and include the package in `home.packages`:
+Add the flake as an input, inject the package via an overlay, then reference it as `pkgs.flux-local` in your Home Manager modules:

 ```nix
 # flake.nix